riverhuang1107/everai_documentation/Guide/en/FAQ.md

 everai app event <your app name>
 ```

-The output results are as follows:
+The output results are as follows, and `CREATED_AT` uses UTC time display.

 ```bash
 TYPE    FROM       CREATED_AT                MESSAGE